 3. Soil knowledge before and beyond agriculture.

-Soils have been sustainably managed by indigenous people and communities using traditional/tacit knowledge for thousands of years and still are in many parts of the world.
+Indigenous peoples and communities have long managed soils using traditional/tacit knowledge, practices that are still present in many parts of the world.
 This soil knowledge is often linked to holistic landscape management and to specific activities like foraging from tubers and roots, hunting underground prey, building dwellings, digging holes to cook or preserve food, as dwellings, or as burial; extracting pigments and clay for artistic, ritual, cosmetic and medicinal purposes, selective burning or backburning on a larger landscape scale to replenish soils with nutrients and/or to selectively manage vegetation or landscape (e.g. for hunting of large animals) and reduce fuel load, nutrient management (e.g. terra preta in the Amazon), etc

 It is especially important to acknowledge that soil knowledge precedes and goes beyond agriculture, as most literature links soil knowledge with agriculture and the neolithic revolutions.
 Brevik and Hartmink (2010), when providing a historical perspective on soil knowledge, fall into an apparent contradiction when stating that “soil knowledge dates to the earliest known practice of agriculture about 11,000 BP.” and then admitting that “humans have always had an intimate relation with the soil”